Are golf courses open where you live? It's a good question.

 Alaska: It's not golf season.

-Arizona: Governor Tony Ducey has said golf courses are "essential businesses" that can remain open at this time.
+Arizona: Governor Tony Ducey has said golf courses are "essential businesses" that can remain open at this time, even through his stay-at-home order effective through April 30.

 Connecticut: Golf courses can remain open provided they're practicing proper safety and social distancing techniques.
 Public golf courses in Fairfield, Conn., will be closed starting March 23.